avcoder/unit04-lesson03/slides.md

 transition: slide-left
 ---

-# Exercise: Implement Delete functionality
+# Exercise: Implement new Delete functionality

 - Based on your discussions on the previous slide, implement the Delete functionality using Bootstrap
 - (in the style of Gameshow Amazing Race)